Posted in Addiction on January 25, 2017

 Dating an Addict: Should I Stay or Should I Go?

 Like the song says, breaking up is hard to do.
-A breakup can be even harder when you’re leaving a relationship because your partner can’t shake off the long shadow cast by past addiction, is still caught up in a relapse cycle, or chooses their addiction over you.
+A breakup can be even harder when you’re leaving a relationship because your partner can’t shake off the long shadow cast by past addiction.
+If you are dating an addict, or married to one who is still caught up in a relapse cycle, it can be hard.
+It also hurts if they choose their addiction over you.
 You want to support them through their illness, but you also know their addiction is taking a toll on you.
 How do you know whether to stay or go?

 When You Should Consider Leaving an Addicted Partner

 You’re caught up in enabling behavior.
-Have you repeatedly loaned money to your addicted partner or lied for them?
-Are you focusing on your addicted partner so much that you’re unavailable to others who need you like your children, family members or friends?
-If you find you’re always putting your partner’s problems and desires before yours and ignoring your own needs, it may be time to take a hard look at the situation.
+When you’re dating an addict you want to be helpful but it is possible to help too much, or in a detrimental way.
+Have you loaned money to your addicted partner or lied for them, over and over?
+Are you focusing on your addicted partner so much that you’re unavailable to others who need you?
+Are you paying less attention to your children, family members or friends?
+Are you always putting your partner’s problems and desires before yours?
+If you are ignoring your own needs, it may be time to take a hard look at the situation.

 Your partner is emotionally unavailable to you.
-If you’re feeling emotionally neglected or unfulfilled, take stock of the situation before it undermines your emotional and physical health.
-Are you losing sleep or suffering health problems due to your addicted partner’s behavior or your overwhelming concern for them?
-Are you finding it difficult to concentrate or work effectively due to worrying about your addicted partner?
+If you’re feeling neglected or unfulfilled emotionally, take stock of the situation.
+Otherwise it can undermine your emotional and physical health.
+Are you suffering health problems due to your addicted partner’s behavior?
+Is your overwhelming concern for them making you lose sleep?
+Are you finding it difficult to concentrate or work?
+Is worrying about your addicted partner distracting you from life?

-The American Association for Marriage and Family Therapy (AAMFT) reports that while addiction affects all of the addict’s relationships, the spouse or partner often suffers the most.
-An addict’s drug or alcohol use can lead to emotional distance between the partners as well as arguments about the addiction, which can trigger relapse, creating a vicious cycle that is difficult to overcome.
-The AAMFT recommends that a partner be included in the addiction treatment plan so that these types of conflicts in a relationship can be resolved.
+The American Association for Marriage and Family Therapy (AAMFT) reports addiction impacts all of an addict’s relationships, but the spouse or romantic partner often suffers the most.
+This is also true if you are a partner of or dating an addict.
+An addict’s drug or alcohol use can lead to emotional distance between the partners.
+It also leads to arguments about the addiction.
+These upsets can trigger relapse.
+Both partners get caught in a vicious cycle that is difficult to overcome.
+The AAMFT recommends that a partner be included in the addiction treatment plan.
+This is an approach that can help resolve these types of conflicts in a relationship.

 You’ve lost hope things will get better.
-You may feel fed up with a repeating cycle of relapse that has led to breakups and periods of renewed sobriety that have led to reunions.
-Ask yourself if this chaotic dynamic is likely to continue for the foreseeable future.
-Is your partner doing everything they can to break the cycle?
+You may feel fed up with a repeating cycle: relapse that has led to breakups and periods of renewed sobriety that have led to reunions.
+Then back to square one.
+Ask yourself: Do you see any possibility for change?
+Is your partner making any strides in changing behaviors, or do you feel stuck?
 Being in a relationship with an addict can be draining.
-Even the anticipation of a drug problem’s return — constantly being on the lookout for signs of relapse — can take its toll, leaving a partner stressed, anxious and unhappy.
+Your nervous system is on high alert.
+You are always anticipating the return of the problem.
+It leaves a partner stressed, anxious and unhappy.

 When You Should Consider Staying With an Addicted Partner

 You’ve taken steps to avoid enabling.
-If you can develop the tools you need to avoid enabling, either through one-on-one counseling for yourself or through other support programs, and you still feel hopeful about the future with your partner, it may be worthwhile to stay and work on your relationship.
-On the other hand, if you can’t break out of enabling or codependency, leaving or separating for a while may give you the space to focus on your own healing and also allow your partner to find their way to lasting sobriety.
+This may mean you’ve agreed to one-on-one counseling for yourself or that you have reached out to other support programs.
+In general, your self-care enables you to feel hopeful and you see a possible future with your partner.
+If you feel you are on the right track, it may be worthwhile to stay and work on your relationship.
+If you can’t break out of enabling or codependency, you may have to make the decision to leave or separate for a while.
+This may give you the space to focus on your own healing.
+It may also allow your partner to find their way to lasting sobriety.
+Then you can return to the relationship even if you must first take a break.

 Your partner has a solid relapse prevention plan.
-You may be in a relationship with an addicted partner who has been actively participating in a recovery program, and relapses have been few and far between.
-Staying in the relationship is easier when your partner has a solid plan in place in case relapse rears its head.
-They must demonstrate their commitment to their recovery by proactively working with support groups and sober friends.
-Without a plan and an ongoing investment in recovery, triggers to drink or use can lead even the most well-intentioned person back into active substance abuse.
+You may have an addicted partner who has been participating in a recovery program and is actively maintaining their sobriety.
+Relapses have been few and far between.
+Staying in the relationship is easier when your partner has a solid plan in place.
+This way, there is help if relapse rears its head.
+They must prove their commitment to their recovery.
+They must work with support groups and create a sober community of friends.
+Without a plan and an ongoing investment in recovery, relapse is likely.
+Triggers to drink or use can lead even the most well-intentioned person back into active substance abuse.

 Struggling with drug or alcohol addiction?